Effects of resolution inhomogeneity in large-eddy simulation: Impacts of Resolution Inhomogeneity on LES

 The initial condition is taken to be a `packet' of well-resolved, homogeneous, isotropic turbulence.
-This packet is analogous to the wave packets studied in the one-dimensional examples in Section~\ref{sec:numerics}.
-To create this packet, a fully spectral LES of a $2\pi\times2\pi\times2\pi$ box of homogeneous, isotropic turbulence with 64 Fourier modes in all directions was performed first.
-A representative instantaneous field from the stationary fully spectral simulation was then placed in the fine region of the domain in the B-spline/spectral simulation and modulated with a Gaussian so that the solution goes smoothly to zero.
-The chosen resolution in the fully spectral simulation ensures the modulated packet is well-resolved by the B-splines in the fine resolution region.
-Specifically, an isotropic effective grid spacing of $2 \pi/64$ in the fully spectral simulation corresponds to $\Delta_f \kappa_{max} \approx 1.5$ in the B-spline simulation, where $\kappa_{max}=32$ is the largest nonzero wavenumber in the turbulence packet.
-As seen by examining the slopes in Fig.~\ref{fig:BsplineEff1} at the point $(\Delta \kappa) = 1.5$, the entire turbulence packet has positive group velocity initially.
+This packet is analogous to the wave packets studied in the one-dimensional examples in Sec.~\ref{sec:numerics}. \gry{To create this packet, a spectral LES of infinite Reynolds number homogeneous, isotropic turbulence was performed in a $2\pi\times2\pi\times2\pi$ domain with 64 Fourier modes in each direction.
+A Smagorinsky model was used to represent the subgrid stress in this simulation and a negative viscosity forcing that isotropically injects energy over a wavenumber shell of radius $0 < |\boldsymbol{\kappa}| \le 2$ was introduced to allow the turbulence to become statistically stationary.
+The energy injection rate and therefore, the equilibrium dissipation rate was set to $1$.} A representative instantaneous velocity field from the LES was then introduced into the fine region of the the B-spline/spectral simulation and modulated with a Gaussian so that the fluctuations go smoothly to zero. \gryr{Note that this procedure does not produce a divergence free velocity, however, this is not an issue for the linear problem solved here; in fact, a divergence free projection would distort the desirable properties of the packet.} The resolution used in the spectral simulation ensures that the modulated packet is well-resolved by the B-splines in the fine resolution region.
+Specifically, an isotropic grid spacing of $2 \pi/64$ in the fully spectral simulation corresponds to $\kappa_{max} \Delta_f \approx 1.5$ in the B-spline simulation, where $\kappa_{max}=32$ is the largest nonzero wavenumber in the turbulence packet.
+As seen in Fig.~\ref{fig:BsplineEff1}, $(\kappa\Delta) = 1.5$ is in the positive group velocity regime.